bitextor/bicleaner/README.md

    * We recommend filtering out entries with a very low probability: removing those with a probability 10 times lower than the maximum translation probability for each word speeds up the process and does not decrease accuracy.
    * Prior to inferring the probabilistic dictionaries, sentences must be tokenizer with the Moses tokenizer (with the `-a` flag) and lowercased.
    * You can uses Moses and MGIZA++ to obtain probabilistic dictionaries from a parallel corpus.
+* Gzipped lists of word frequencies for SL and TL.

 Optionally, if you want the classifier to include an improved fluency filter based on language models, you must also provide:
 * A monolingual corpus made ONLY of noisy sentences in the SL (100k sentences is the recommended size)